by Fiona Dang

 At Simply Juntas there is no fee to apply, selection is on a first-come, first-served basis, and selected vendors only need to pay a flat-rate fee to help cover the cost of the venue.
 Many Simply Juntas vendors only speak Spanish, so Godinez Anaya and Garcia Sanchez, who are bilingual, are able to help them navigate setup or equipment shares.
 Simply Juntas serves as an inclusive market to help emerging entrepreneurs become comfortable, confident, and successful showcasing their businesses.

 The core belief that “The sun shines for everybody” has guided the vision of Simply Juntas.
-Godinez Anaya and Garcia Sanchez have promoted the brands of many businesses via social media and offered thank you gifts as gestures of appreciation.
+Godinez Anaya and Garcia Sanchez have promoted the brands of many businesses via social media and gave thank you gifts as gestures of appreciation.
 The team emphasizes community rather than competition.
 Whereas many prominent markets are typically held in Seattle, Simply Juntas markets take place in Everett.

 Consider coming out and shopping from over 30 vendors at the next Simply Juntas market held on Saturday, June 25, 2022, 11 a.m. to 3 p.m. at 6814 Washington Ave., Everett.